CISecurity/ArtifactExpressions/vmware/vmware.vmhost_acceptancelevel_v2.md

 # vmware.vmhost_acceptancelevel_v2

 ## Description
-The gatekeeper_test is used to check the status of Gatekeeper and any unsigned applications that have been granted execute permission.
+The vmhost_acceptancelevel_test is used to determine if the software installed for the VMHost represents untested code.
+It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
+The required object element references a vmhost_acceptancelevel_object and the optional state element specifies the data to check.

 ## Intent
 TBD